top of page

 Master's student

 Ananya rotated in the lab in September 2023, and within a week, she was hooked on mucosal immunology!
-She'll be tackling questions related to gamma delta IEL migration in response to type I interferon and can't wait to get her hands on some enteroids.
+She is investigating the role of CD47 on gamma delta IEL migration and can't wait to get her hands on some enteroids.

 Postdoctoral Fellow